carlalbc/BIO634_2019/Day1_DataQC_and_mapping.md

 [SOAPec](https://omictools.com/soapec-tool) is a tool is a read correction tool specifically designed for illumina short reads, the manual can be found [here](http://soap.genomics.org.cn/about.html).
 The command below will take the trimmed fastq files generated in step 4 and correct sequencing errors in a two step process using tools called KmerFreq_AR and Corrector_AR.

-:information_source: If not installed already, download SOAPec
+:warning: If not installed already, download SOAPec

 ```sh
 #Make directory